AndyObtiva/glimmer-dsl-libui/README.md

 }.show
 ```

-If you need to render an image pixel by pixel for an extremely special scenario, you may use this example as a guide, including a line-merge optimization for neighboring pixels with the same color:
+If you need to render an image pixel by pixel (e.g. to support a format other than `.png`) for very exceptional scenarios, you may use this example as a guide, including a line-merge optimization for neighboring horizontal pixels with the same color:

 ```ruby
 # This is the manual way of rendering an image unto an area control.